CGAT-Group/DICAST/docs/source/get-started/advanced/general_parameters.rst

 ^^^^^^^^^^^^^^^^

 ncores
    | Number of cores or threads that each tool will use.
+Note when using a snakemake pipeline: the resulting number of cores used is a result of multiplication of ncores and snakemake -j parameter.
    | Default: ``16``

 workdir